canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

 Give equal consideration to open source software when you choose technology.

-Evaluating and uing open source software, your technology project could benefit from:
+Evaluating and using open source software means you can benefit from:

 - solving common problems with readily available open source technology
 - more time and resource for customised solutions to solve the rare or unique problems